-- (2) The Minister may exercise the powers reasonably necessary and for the effective performance of the functions of the Ministry. - 11.
+- 10. Minister responsible for labour and employment relations (1) The Minister must control and direct the policy of the Ministry. - (2) The Minister may exercise the powers reasonably necessary and for the effective performance of the functions of the Ministry. - 11.
 Ministry responsible for labour and employment relations (1) The Ministry responsible for labour and employment relations, which was known as the Labour Department that was continued under section 5 of the Labour and Employment Act 1972, is continued. - (2) The Ministry is responsible for the administration of this Act and other functions as may be lawfully conferred on it. - 12.
-Functions of the Ministry The general functions of the Ministry are: - (a) to advise Cabinet through the Minister on policy matters pertaining to labour and employment relations; and - (b) to advise employees or employers on all labour and employment relations matters; and - (c) to ensure full compliance of employees or employers by inspecting and investigating under this Act; and - (d) to encourage and promote the principle of good faith and harmonious employment relationships between employers and employees; and - (e) to ensure the proper fulfilment by employees, employers, and employment agencies of obligations placed upon them under awards and industrial agreements and by the Acts and regulations administered by the Ministry; and - (f) to assess and decide on applications of foreign employees for employment in Samoa and to issue employment permits for foreign employees whose applications are approved. - 13.
-Duties of the Ministry (1) The general duties of the Ministry are as follows: - (a) to register employment agencies to provide employment exchange services for the purpose of Advising employees seeking employment where there may be suitable employment opportunities in order to assist employers to obtain manpower; - (b) to enforce the provisions of this Act and applicable
+Functions of the Ministry The general functions of the Ministry are: - (a) to advise Cabinet through the Minister on policy matters pertaining to labour and employment relations; and - (b) to advise employees or employers on all labour and employment relations matters; and - (c) to ensure full compliance of employees or employers by inspecting and investigating under this Act; and - (d) to encourage and promote the principle of good faith and harmonious employment relationships between employers and employees; and - (e) to ensure the proper fulfilment by employees, employers, and employment agencies of obligations placed upon them under the Acts and regulations administered by the Ministry; and - (f) to assess and decide on applications of foreign employees for employment in Samoa and to issue employment permits for foreign employees whose applications are approved; and - (g) to administer the placement of Samoan citizens in